QvasTeam/lol_keyloger/README.md

-# lol_keyloger
+# LoL Keyloger
-A great keylogger for LoL.
+A "great" keylogger for LoL.

+A colleague wanted a keylogger, it has a keylogger.

+This project once showed in computer science.